exif-photo-blog

 - Add rate limiting (recommended)

-- As an additional precaution, create a Vercel KV store and link it to your project in order to enable rate limiting—no further configuration necessary
+- As an additional precaution, create an Upstash Redis store from the storage tab of the Vercel dashboard and link it to your project in order to enable rate limiting—no further configuration necessary

 - Configure auto-generated fields (optional)